tsuff446/tsuff446.github.io/index.md

 [Bogosort Simulator](bogosort-javascript/?size=8)

-"sorts" the elements of a randomly-generated list using the bogosort method.
+"Sorts" the elements of a randomly-generated list using the bogosort method.
 Change the amount of elements using the size parameter in the url.